proxy-studios/pandora/Documents/English/ReadMe.txt

 Please use the Add/Remove Programs option from the Windows Control Panel or the Uninstall shortcut in the games Windows START menu folder to uninstall the game.
 Uninstalling through any other method will not properly uninstall the game.
+After uninstallation, you may need to manually delete files left over in the installation directory.

 2.2	Mac OS X
 --------------------------------------------------------------------------------